Home of the Sewalot Site

 The Foley & Williams Pony was sold with different bases and a steal at $2.50

 The model 29 or Goodrich B was advertised as the best selling sewing machine that they had ever placed on the market.
 No big boast if the other machines were poor!
+Only kidding.

 The combined companies of Goodrich sewing machines and the Foley & Williams Manufacturing Company carried on between 1880 and 1926 selling big and small sewing machines capturing both ends of the market and mail-order.